MFA Core Faculty

-Selena Anderson recently finished her PhD at University of Houston and completed her MFA at Columbia University.
-Her stories appear in such publications as BOMB, Fence, Oxford American, Callaloo, Georgia Review, and The Best of Gigantic, and have been honored with the Transatlantic/Henfield Prize and the Inprint Joan and Stanford Alexander Prize.
-She is working on a story collection and a novel.
+Selena Anderson completed her PhD at University of Houston and her MFA at Columbia University.
+Her stories have appeared in Fence, BOMB, The Baffler, Oxford American, and The Best American Short Stories and have been honored with the Rona Jaffe Foundation Writers' Award, The Texas Emerging Star Award, and The Henfield/TransAtlantic Prize.
+She lives in San Francisco where she is working on a novel.

 Faculty Offices 128

 Keenan Norris teaches English and Creative Writing (Fiction and Non-Fiction) and serves as coordinator of the Steinbeck Fellows Program at San Jose State.
 Keenan's novel The Confession of Copeland Cane won the 2022 Northern California Book Award.
-His book of essays Chi Boy: Native Sons and Chicago Reckonings will be published in January 2023 and his novella Lustre will arrive in March.
-As an essayist, he has twice been a finalist for National Arts & Entertainment Journalism Awards (2021, 2022) and his essay "One Coyote" received a 2021 Folio: Eddie Award.
-His chapbook By the Lemon Tree was published in 2018.
-His debut novel Brother and the Dancer won the James D. Houston Award in 2012.
+His book of essays Chi Boy: Native Sons and Chicago Reckonings and his novella Lustre were published in 2023.
+His essays have garnered the 2021-22 National Arts & Entertainment Journalism Award and 2021 Folio: Eddie Award.
+Keenan's debut novel Brother and the Dancer won the James D. Houston Award in 2012.
 His short fiction has appeared in several anthologies of California literature, among them San Bernardino, Singing and Oakland Noir.

 Keenan is the editor of the critical volume Street Lit: Representing the Urban Landscape.
 Keenan’s essays have appeared in the Los Angeles Review of Books, Los Angeles Times, San Francisco Chronicle, Remezcla and Alta.
 He has published peer-reviewed articles in the Oxford Bibliographies in African-American History series, The Encyclopedia of Contemporary American Fiction 1980-2020, Killens Review of Arts & Letters and Boom California.
-Keenan's multimedia educational resources about the life of abolitionist David Walker will go live on TED-ED's platforms in January 2023.
+Keenan's multimedia educational resources about the life of abolitionist David Walker, "One of America's Most Dangerous Men," were part of TED-ED's 2023 Black History Month work.

-Huston-Tillotson University selected The Confession of Copeland Cane as its fall 2022 Environmental Campus Read.
-In November 2021, Keenan served as the University of Virginia Rea Visiting Writer.
+Keenan has served as 2023 Lannan Visiting Writer at the Institute of American Indian Arts and the 2021 University of Virginia Rea Visiting Writer.
 He’s also been a 2017 Marin Headlands Artist-in-Residence and has garnered a Public Voices fellowship (2020-21), a Callaloo fellowship (2016) and two Yerba Buena Center for the Arts fellowships (2017, 2015).
 He served as California guest editor for the Oxford African-American Studies Center from 2015 through 2020.